Read LabVIEW VIs without installing LabVIEW.

 Diff two versions

 See what changed between two VIs — added and removed terminals, changed operations, rewired connections.
-Fits in code review and CI.
+Fits in code review and CI, or right in VS Code with the extension.

 Visualize